 The entire region is strained by international oil and fossil fuel politics, which have exacerbated political instability and triggered a dangerous civil war in Mali.
 The roots of the problems are also found in weak democratic systems that are manipulated by powerful external forces.
 Several neighbouring countries contribute to funding and arming instability in the Sahara/Sahel.

-From 1991-1995, the Sahel region of West Africa has been the scene of serious civil armed conflict and extreme violations of human rights.
-The conflict is rooted in policies that were designed to exclude the nomads from the management of public affairs and government decisions.
+From 1991-1995, the Sahel region of West Africa was the scene of serious civil armed conflict and extreme violations of human rights.
+The conflict was rooted in policies that were designed to exclude nomadic cultures from the management of public affairs and government decision-making.

-The current situation is fluid with a significant stabilization in Niger, administrative decentralization and participation of Tuareg and other pastoralists in the administration of Agadez Region and also in the government and the National Assembly.
-The election of Mahamadou Issoufou in Niger has greatly stabilised that country and brought all communities into the national political economy.
+The current situation is fluid, with a significant stabilization in Niger, arising from administrative decentralization and the participation of Tuareg and other pastoralists in the administration of Agadez Region, and also in government and the National Assembly.
+The election of Mahamadou Issoufou as President of Niger has greatly stabilised that country and brought all communities into the national political economy.

-In Mali, the north-south conflict remains very sensitive to the strong presence of armed Islamists (MUJAO and Al Qaeda), and insufficient process between the Bamako government and the National Liberation Movement of Azawad (MNLA) - Tuareg rebel forces North.
-European Union, US and Gulf interests have fuelled oil related strategies in Mali, promoting instability and discouraging any reference to human rights in the peace negotiations.
-The so-called Islamicist armed movements are allegedly involved in drugs and arms smuggling and are heavily funded by foreign interests.
-Fighting has become more serious in the second part of 2015, threatening peace throughout the region.
+In Mali, the north-south conflict remains very sensitive to the strong presence of armed Islamists (MUJAO and Al Qaeda), and insufficient process between the Bamako government and the National Liberation Movement of Azawad (MNLA) – Tuareg rebel forces in the North.
+European Union, US and Gulf interests have fuelled oil related conflicts in Mali, causing instability and discouraging any reference to human rights in peace negotiations.
+The so-called Islamicist armed movements are also allegedly involved in drugs and arms smuggling and are heavily funded by foreign interests.
+Fighting since 2015 has threatened peace across the region.